jdm/tiger/ROADMAP.md

 - [x] Timeline scrolling follows playback
 - [x] Timeline scrolling follows frame selection
 - [x] Fixed a bug where keyframes could not be dropped in the timeline dead zone
+- [x] Navigation while backtracked in undo stack no longer truncate the undo stack
+- [x] Fixed a bug where play/pause actions could cause selection inaccuracies in undo history

 ## Tiger 0.8